Download and Install

 CTI Functions

 The app is not a standalone telephony app.
 Rather, it is used to control the standard telephony app installed on the smartphone.
-The dialing, hanging up and call acceptance functions are supported.

 Incoming and outgoing calls are displayed in the CTI Client's PhoneDialog and can thus be conveniently controlled.
 It is also possible to start outgoing calls from the CTI Client.